Last Updated on July 6, 2023 by Sara

 A waist trainer is a collective term for body-shaping undergarments used to shape and reduce a person’s waist.

 Both waist cinchers and corsets come under this category of waist-shaping garments.

 So, it can be said that corsets are also waist trainers, but with steel-boning features to provide extra rigidity and firmness.

-The best waist trainer is primarily used to target the abdominal region specifically.
+The best waist trainer for women is primarily used to target the abdominal region specifically.